-5.34 Adisham is a rural village close to the eastern edge of the district's administrative boundary with access to the Canterbury East rail line.
+5.26 Adisham is a rural settlement close to the eastern edge of the district's administrative boundary with access to the Canterbury East rail line.
 The village is predominantly linear in nature with a small area of development adjacent to Station Road and has access to some key services including a primary school and a village hall.

-5.35 The proposed development site is located at the northern end of the village, close to Adisham Station, with development limited to the frontage of Station Road itself.
+5.27 Land west of Cooting Lane and south of Station Road (Policy R12) is located at the northern end of the village, close to Adisham Station, and will form a modest extension to the settlement with development limited to the frontage of Station Road itself.

-Policy R22 - Land west of Cooting Lane and south of Station Road
+Policy R12 - Land west of Cooting Lane and south of Station Road